vogelsara/crafted-in-sweden/README.md

 For version handling I will use Git with GitHub.

-I also use GitHub for backlog management and documentation (see this page).
+I also use GitHub for backlog management and documentation (see [linked GitHub project](https://github.com/vogelsara/crafted-in-sweden)).

 I work in Scrum inspired ways of working.
 This means (among others) I will regularly synchronise with the customer, and refine the backlog.